graphic showing John Slaughter

 "The John Slaughter Chair in Semiconductors not only honors the legacy of an esteemed alumnus but also strengthens our commitment to advancing semiconductor research and education,” Raychowdhury said.
 “This chair will enable us to attract and retain top talent in the field, further solidifying our position as a leader in semiconductor innovation.
 I cannot thank John enough for his support.”

-A West Virginia native, Slaughter enrolled at Georgia Tech after receiving the late Dr. E. Jo Baker’s President’s Scholarship.
+A West Virginia native, Slaughter enrolled at Georgia Tech after receiving a President’s Scholarship.
 He soon found himself surrounded by numerous opportunities and valuable mentorship.
-One of his most memorable mentors was Professor Thomas Gaylord, who played a pivotal role in shaping John's early career.
+One of his most memorable mentors was Professor Thomas Gaylord, who employed Slaughter in his laboratory and provided wise academic, leadership, and career guidance.

-Upon graduation, John embarked on a path that would see him become a radio frequency design engineer with Watkins-Johnson Company.
-There, he mastered the art of using a soldering iron and contributed to the development of cutting-edge broadband communications and signal processing equipment.
+Upon completing his masters degree in 1990, Slaughter became a radio frequency design engineer with Watkins-Johnson Company.
+There he contributed to the development of cutting-edge broadband communications and signal processing equipment.
 His technical papers were well-received, marking the beginning of a distinguished career.

 Blank Space (small)